Afghanistan: Taliban take control of Herat in major victory for militants | DW | 12.08.2021

 If confirmed, the capture of Herat makes it the eleventh provincial capital to fall to the insurgents in the past week.

 Heavy fighting is also taking place in Kandahar, Afghanistan's second-largest city in the southern part of the country.
-Some reports suggest Kandahar is on the verge of falling to the Taliban.
+Some reports suggest Kandahar is on the verge of falling to the Taliban, along with the capital of the southern Helmand province, Lashgarkah.

 The Taliban seized the strategic Afghan city of Ghazni on Thursday — just 150 kilometers (95 miles) from the capital, Kabul — according to multiple sources.
 It provides the militants with a route to the capital from their strongholds in the south.